Fall, Spring, Academic Year, Calendar Year

 For information on CISI health insurance, please visit this web site: http://international.uiowa.edu/study-abroad/travel-insurance-faq

 This program requires you to meet with a study abroad advisor before applying online.
-Call the study abroad office, 319-335-0353, to schedule.
-The online application for the spring session of this program will be available from 8/1/2014 to 10/10/2014.
-The deadline to submit supplemental materials is 10/17/2014.
+Call the study abroad office, 319-335-0353, to schedule an appointment.

 Click here to apply.